gatimo256/project2/README.md

 OneHotEncoding of Nominal Features

-Relevant insights from the data.
+# Relevant insights from the data.
--- insert heatmap

 ![alt text](https://github.com/gatimo256/project2/blob/58ba4abe8868a2775c10ef72999525d5db015bca/Corr.png)
 Most of the features have weak correlations with one another apart from pdays and previous outcome which have a moderate positive correlation with one another.